pcrockett/mollysocket-fly/README.md

 Then on your server run `mollysocket <the-command-you-just-copied-above>`

-At this point, if everything worked, you should be finished.
-Though before you quit your SSH session, let's do one last thing:

 **Test the connection:**

 Run `mollysocket connection list` and find the UUID of the connection you just set up.

 Then run `mollysocket connection ping <the-connection-uuid>`

 You should see a new Molly notification on your phone.
+Almost done!

+**Restart the server:**

+Run `exit` to exit the SSH session and come back to your local machine.
+Run `flyctl deploy`.
+This will restart the MollySocket server, which will cause MollySocket to begin monitoring the Signal service for notifications.

-If so, you're all set up!
+If everything is working, then you're done!

 ### Troubleshooting